 Even some distance from the hive.

-2 days later whilst filming bumblebees on the flowers in the high meadow I had to abandon the Camcorder after being ‘buzzed’.
+Two days later whilst filming bumblebees on the flowers in the high meadow I had to abandon the camcorder after being ‘buzzed’.
 It’s difficult to describe just how unsettling it is to have a guard, or should it be ‘attack’ bee, approach like this.
-It’s fast, sounds really angry, and often hits you in the face, in an instant, at speed.
-Bang.
-Or BZZZZZZZZ.
+It’s fast, sounds really angry, and often hits you in the face, close to the eyes, in an instant, at speed.

 No facial hit.

-In the end, whether the bees were really a ‘cranky’ hive, or not (it seems that ‘cranky’ is a favoured term amongst bee keepers to describe such aggressive bees), I felt that they had to go.
+In the end, whether the bees were really a ‘cranky’ hive, or not (it seems that ‘cranky’ is a euphemistic term amongst bee keepers to describe such aggressive bees), I felt that they had to go.
 We still have visiting honeybees in the garden, but I can relax, when outside.
 I really don’t blame the bees.
-It was yet another demonstration of their supreme abilities – in this case warding off a much bigger potential predator, from proximity to the hive extremely effectively.
+It was yet another demonstration of their supreme abilities – in this case warding off a much bigger potential predator – from proximity to the hive, extremely effectively.

 Bee keepers recognise that hives are unsettled for several hours after being opened, and with regular garden work, and hay making shortly, there were genuine safety concerns for me and other garden visitors.
 So very sadly, and with great irony for someone who has worked for years to create a garden full of insect friendly flowers, it was bye bye bees.

-Apparently it’s the rarely seen female bird who actually chooses the territory, but we now realise with their dramatic decline in numbers throughout the UK just how fortunate we are, for now, to hear them so much – in part because the unspoiled terrain roundabout supports sufficient insects and caterpillars to feed the adults, during their brief stay in the UK.
-Thanks to my brother Mark, who is based in the same college, I was sent a link to the pioneering work of Professor Nick Davies at Cambridge University in establishing much of what is now known about Cuckoo ecology.
-Click here for a radio discussion about Cuckoos ( starts about 13 minutes into the programme), or here for a link to his recently published book, “Cuckoo, Cheating by Nature” which is now added to my wish list.
+Apparently, it’s the rarely seen female bird, which actually chooses the territory, but we now realise with their dramatic decline in numbers throughout the UK, just how fortunate we are, for now, to hear them so much – in part because the unspoiled terrain roundabout supports sufficient insects and caterpillars to feed the adults, during their brief stay in the UK.
+Thanks to my brother Mark, who is based in the same college, I was sent a link to the pioneering work of Professor Nick Davies at Cambridge University in establishing much of what is now known about cuckoo ecology.
+Click here for a radio discussion about cuckoos (it starts about 13 minutes into the programme), or here for a link to his recently published book, “Cuckoo, Cheating by Nature” which is now added to my wish list.

 I’m toying with the idea of scattering some in our top meadow, since they’re such a brilliant early insect friendly flower, clearly have huge floral impact and also, unlike many bulbs, aren’t toxic.
-Indeed the bulbs were considered a delicacy by several Native North American Indian tribes – Blackfoot, Cree, Nez Pierce – and after slow cooking in a heated boulder filled pit for 2 days, they apparently develop a sweet chestnut like flavour as prolonged slow cooking turns the indigestible inulin that the bulbs contain, into fructose. ( Perhaps such slow cooking would also work with Jerusalem artichokes, which contain 76% inulin) Click here, and here for more.
+Indeed, the bulbs were considered a delicacy by several native North American Indian tribes – Blackfoot, Cree, Nez Pierce – and after slow cooking in a heated boulder filled pit for 2 days, they apparently develop a sweet chestnut like flavour.
+Such prolonged, slow cooking turns the indigestible inulin that the bulbs contain, into fructose.
+Perhaps such slow cooking would also work with Jerusalem artichokes, which contain 76% inulin.
+Click here, and here for more.
 Is such a seed scattering a crazy idea?
-Or might slow roasted Camassias appear at the Lampeter Food festival in years to come …
+Or might slow roasted Camassias appear at the Lampeter food festival in years to come.

-A simple protective cloche like structure to aid growing Squash and Courgettes outside.
+A simple protective cloche like structure to aid growing squash and courgettes outside.
 Placed over the part manure filled big bags, they should provide a bit of much needed added warmth for these plants which otherwise struggle in this open and sunny, though often windy, location.
 The challenge has been working out how to prevent the sheets being blown away, whilst being fairly simple to slide off for occasional access.
 I hope I’ve nearly resolved this.
 Plenty of water filled bottles internally add an additional heat store.
-It looks like we’ll have our first courgettes in a couple of days – weeks ahead of what I normally manage.And this in such a cold May that many of our Ash trees are only just beginning to come into leaf, and hail has been falling…Whether there will be quite enough room for them remains to be seen, since I’ve even squeezed in a couple of Pumpkins, in an attempt to save my own seed for bread baking.
+It looks like we’ll have our first courgettes in a couple of days – weeks ahead of what I normally manage.And this in such a cold May that many of our Ash trees are only just beginning to come into leaf, and hail has been falling.Whether there will be quite enough room for them remains to be seen, since I’ve even squeezed in a couple of pumpkins, in an attempt to save my own seed for bread baking.
 I was interested to see that my locally sourced health food shop dried pumpkin seed, seems to have zero viability.
 Why?
-The same goes for Poppy seed with minimal viability for bought seed, compared with my home saved seed, which has germinated fantastically, between ageing daffodil foliage… Is the bought seed old?
+The same goes for poppy seed with minimal viability for bought seed, compared with my home saved seed, which has germinated fantastically, between ageing daffodil foliage.
+Is the bought seed old?
 Has it been treated in some way?
-Whatever, I feel that if I can grow my own, at least one will know the provenance and history of what you end up eating.
+Whatever, I feel that if I can grow my own, at least I’ll know the provenance and history of what you end up eating.